 Sheets are another highly personal choice when building a bed set.
 Some like a cool percale in clean crisp white, while some prefer a soft cozy flannel in a colorful pattern.

-These days thread count doesn't matter quite as much as it used to, you can get super high quality sheets at a more affordable price (without that thread count price hike) from brands like Crane and Canopy, Parachute Home and Brooklinen.
-(These are Brooklinen's classic sheets.)
+These days thread count doesn't matter quite as much as it used to, you can get super high-quality sheets at a more affordable price (without that thread count price hike) from brands like Crane and Canopy, Parachute Home, and Brooklinen.

 We prefer a comforter and duvet cover to a light coverlet, but it really depends on the season and your body temperature at night.